MadryLab/rla/README.md

 Example inference data are provided in the [example_data](example_data) folder.

-To package a .pdf file into the WebDataset format that is most easily read by RLA, follow [this example](example_notebooks/example_data.ipynb).
+To package a .pdb file into the WebDataset format that is most easily read by RLA, use write_wds.ipynb.

 ## Inference